 If you’re the type of person who prefers a friendly, open aesthetic, pry off the doors to your original cabinets and convert them into an open-shelved design.
 Alternatively, consider adding glass panels to the existing doors.
 This keeps them (and their contents) secure — a necessity for parents of young children — while still giving off the illusion of open space.

 Modernize Your Appliances

 Updating your appliances won’t only improve the overall aesthetic of your kitchen – it has the added benefit of lowering your carbon footprint, and even your bills as well!
 For a modern look, consider going with polished stainless steel.
-Most newer models offer unique features, from filtered water dispensers to high-tech, internet, and Bluetooth-enabled doors.
+Most newer models offer unique features, from water purification systems for home to high-tech, internet, and Bluetooth-enabled doors.

 Furthermore, don’t be afraid to ask questions about the appliances’ sustainability — is it energy, water, and gas-saving?
 Does it require high maintenance, or not so much?
 Shelling out extra upfront for a durable and eco-friendly appliance can save you a considerable amount of money in the long run.